sjsimha/Implementation-of-Classification-And-Regression-Trees-from-Scratch/README.md

 - The efficacy of bagging in reducing overfitting.
 - Trade-offs between prediction accuracy and training performance.

+## 🧠 Why It Matters to Industry
+This project illustrates a structured, empirical approach to developing machine learning systems with careful attention to reproducibility, performance trade-offs, and interpretability.
+For companies building intelligent products or platforms, the insights derived here can help inform:

+- Model selection and tuning
+- Ensemble strategy implementation
+- Evaluation frameworks for production-readiness

 ## 📊 Experiments & Findings

 Three key experiments were designed to systematically assess model behavior under varying configurations: